Did you know, we're ALSO an independent bookseller?

 £20.00 | ISBN: 9780241281116 | Buy

-Broadcaster and award-winning science writer (she was the first woman to win the Royal Society Science Book of the Year for ‘Adventures in the Anthropocene’), Gaia Vince will help us reflect on the way we now want to evolve beyond the pandemic.
+Broadcaster and award-winning science writer (she was the first woman to win the Royal Society Science Book of the Year for ‘Adventures in the Anthropocene’), Gaia Vince is at ALSO to explore the astonishing story of how culture enabled us to become the most successful species on Earth and help us reflect on the way we now want to evolve beyond the pandemic.

 £20.00 | ISBN: 9780753554494 | Buy